The Cordova Bay Association for Community Affairs (CBA) provides funds for Cordova Bay non-profit community groups and community projects.

 Past beneficiaries have included Claremont School, Cordova Bay 55 Plus Association, Haliburton Community Organic Farm Society, Cordova Bay Preschool and Cordova Bay Soccer Club.

-As well, jointly with Saanich, the CBA has provided a park sign and redwood benches at the bus stops on Cordova Bay Road at Maxine Lane, Sunnygrove Terrace and Galey Way and in McMinn Park/Lochside Regional Trail, Lochside Park and the newly named McMorran Park beside the former McMorran’s Beach House.
+As well, jointly with Saanich, the CBA has provided funds for a park sign and redwood benches at the bus stops on Cordova Bay Road at Maxine Lane, Sunnygrove Terrace and Galey Way and in McMinn Park/Lochside Regional Trail, Lochside Park and the newly named McMorran Park beside the former McMorran’s Beach House.

 If you wish to apply for a grant towards a worthy Cordova Bay-based project, please complete the CBA Grant Application form.